kieler/kieler-vscode/README.md

 folder.
 The latest jars can be downloaded [here](https://rtsys.informatik.uni-kiel.de/~kieler/files/nightly/sccharts/ls/).

+The `keith-vscode` extension has a dependency on the [klighd-vscode](https://github.com/kieler/klighd-vscode) to add diagram support.
+You have to install the extension locally if VSCode is not able to install the dependency automatically.

 ## Scripts

 > All scripts that are available at the monorepo root.
 Run a script with `yarn <script>`.